Pausing at Twilight Hour

 “to quietly behold the Vespers colors of a sunset with a loved one is prayer.”

 How right she is.

-There are few moments when I feel more in tune with God’s character, His will, and His encouraging, empowering spirit than when Emily and I stop to bathe in the colors and the silence of the sunset.
+There are few moments when I feel more in tune with God’s character, His will, and His encouraging, empowering spirit than when Emily and I stop at the twilight hour to bathe in the colors and the silence of the sunset.